-Transarterial chemoembolization (TACE) involves hepatic artery catheterization to cause vessel occlusion with locally delivered chemotherapy.
+TACE involves hepatic artery catheterization to cause vessel occlusion with locally delivered chemotherapy.
 A recent randomized trial using HAI to deliver irinotecan-loaded drug-eluting beads (DEBIRI) reported an OS benefit (22 months vs. 15 months; P = .031).
 A 2013 meta-analysis identified 5 observational studies and 1 randomized trial and concluded that, although DEBIRI appears to be safe and effective for patients with unresectable colorectal liver metastases, additional trials are needed.
 A more recent trial randomized 30 patients with colorectal liver metastases to FOLFOX/bevacizumab and 30 patients to FOLFOX/bevacizumab/DEBIRI.
-BEBIRI resulted in an improvement in the primary outcome measure of response rate (78% vs. 54% at 2 months; P = .02).
+Bebiro in an improvement in the primary outcome measure of response rate (78% vs. 54% at 2 months; P = .02).

 Doxorubicin-eluting beads have also been studied; the strongest data supporting their effectiveness come from several phase II trials in hepatocellular carcinoma.
 A recent systematic review concluded that data are not strong enough to recommend TACE for the treatment of colorectal liver metastases except as part of a clinical trial.
-The panel lacks consensus for the use of arterially directed embolic therapy for colorectal cancer liver metastases.
-This treatment is therefore listed as a category 3 recommendation for colorectal liver metastases.